AnalyticsbyMary/Household_Items_Sales_Analytics_POWERBI/README.md

 🔹 Interactive Filters & Slicers – Enabled drill-down analysis.

-🔹 Time Intelligence Functions – Analyzed monthly revenue trends, seasonality in sales, and year-over-year growth.
+🔹 Time Intelligence Functions – Analyzed monthly revenue trends

 🔹 Visualizations – Used bar charts, line charts, and KPI indicators to highlight top-performing products,e.t.c.

 🔹 Geographical Insights – Mapped revenue distribution across different countries to identify strong and weak market regions.

+## Visualization

+Sales Performance
+.
+The Consumer segment is leading in revenue contribution.
+Category & Sub-Category Breakdown
+Technology is the highest-grossing category.

+Phones, Chairs, Binders, Storage, and Copiers are the top 5 best-selling sub-categories.

+Regional Sales Performance
+The West region saw the highest growth (+33.4%).
+The South region also performed well with a 31.3% increase in sales.